scgerkin/C964_Capstone/paper/paper.md

 Through the use of a KMeans Clustering model, Convolutional Neural Network, or a combination of both, a predictive model can be trained and generalized to provide an accurate diagnostic classification system per the objective listed above.
 This model will be able to be deployed as a standalone web service and receive new imaging data and return the predicted label classifications.

 ## Methodology
-With the initial prototype development consisting of a single developer, the waterfall methodology will be used for the development process.
+With the initial prototype development consisting of a single developer, the Sashimi Waterfall methodology will be used for the development process.
 Additionally, the requirements are well understood for this project making this development lifecycle a prime candidate for use during development.
-The overall development will be broken down into the following phases and executed in order:
+The overall development will be broken down into the following phases and executed in order, with feedback and fine-tuning of each stage as necessary:

 1. __Requirements gathering and analysis.__ The requirements have been well defined throughout this document and are unlikely to change during development.
 2. __Data collection.__ As discussed previously, data for training the application prediction model has been gathered and will be further analyzed during the lifecycle of the project.